spilltheteapls/pricing-card-frontend-mentor-challenge/README.md

 # pricing-card-frontend-mentor-challenge
-An implementation of the frontend mentor code challenge (from freeCodeCamp Frontend Web Development Bootcamp Course)
+An implementation of the frontend mentor code challenge (from freeCodeCamp Frontend Web Development Bootcamp Course (JavaScript, HTML, CSS))